Website City of Berkeley

 Part of the Fire Department, our team develops plans and procedures, conducts trainings and exercises, operates alert and warning systems, and uses an equity lens to manage our community readiness programming.
 During emergencies and disasters we coordinate the City’s Emergency Operations Center, providing critical support during large emergencies and disasters.
 We value learning from both history and the latest science, and pride ourselves in our willingness to change our approaches to constantly improve.
 Above all, we keep our service to the community at the core of our work.

 A typical way of gaining the knowledge, skills, and abilities for this position is:

-Other requirements include being able to travel to various locations within and outside the City of Berkeley to meet the program needs and to fulfill the job responsibilities.
-When driving on City business, the incumbent is required to maintain a valid California driver’s license as well as a satisfactory driving record.
-Must be able to attend evening and weekend meetings.
+- Ability to travel to various locations within and outside the City of Berkeley to meet the program needs and to fulfill the job responsibilities.
+When driving on City business, the incumbent is required to maintain a valid California driver’s license and a satisfactory driving record.

-Applications must be received by November 27, 2023 at 5:00 PM Pacific and must include a completed application and responses to supplemental questions.
+Applications must be received by February 26, 2024 at 5:00 PM PST and must include a completed application and responses to the supplemental questions.
 Please note that resumes are not a substitute for a completed application.

 Applications are available in alternative formats (audio-format, braille, large print, electronic text, etc.) upon request to firstname.lastname@example.org.
 Please allow 10 days for production of the material in an alternative format.

 To apply for this job please visit www.governmentjobs.com.